 - Victoria De Maio we mentioned above is an author but is a trip and tour designer.
 Her blog, PostcardZ from Victoria

 - A great Facebook friend and lover of Italy is Marilyn Ricci from Take Me Home Italy.
 A travel website offering, in her words, “…An adventure of the soul, for each of our travelers” and, have heard Neeamazing things about her excursions.
 She has a beautiful website and will help you visit Italy!
 Take Me Home Italy

 - Cinzia from Instantly Italy lives in Italy and loves all things Italian.
 She is fun and helpful and actually interviewed us even though we are not yet considered “Expats.”
 She loved our story and we enjoyed working with her.
 Instantly Italy

 - A very unique blogger, Karen Helms actually writes for her best friend, Barley–a chocolate lab.
 I love following her on Facebook and reading about their adventures.
 It’s refreshing to get a whole new perspective from Barley!
-A blog about people enjoying travel and dogs!
+This a blog about people enjoying travel and dogs!
 Barley’s Grand Adventures

 - We recently “met” through Zoom, Bob Sorrentino from Italian Roots and Genealogy.
 He did an interview with us and we realized that he has molto grande information on his blog and it is excellent.
 You will like it too.
 Italian Genealogy

 Do you need a translator for Italian documents?
 We found a wonderful contact and want to share it with you.
 Her fee is reasonable and can be paid through PayPal.